• Cateogies

 Rhabdomyolysis: What Happened After Being Diagnosed?

-My Experience Being Diagnosed With A Deadly Muscle Injury: Rhabdomyolysis
+Deadly Muscle Injury: Rhabdomyolysis

-My kidneys and well everything else were not affected by this.
-Thankfully the doctors and I were able to notice the symptoms and treat it in a timely matter.
+As stated above I have finally been released from the hospital.
+My arms are still sore and I’m in a bit of pain but the scary part is over.
+My kidneys and everything else were not affected by this.
+Thankfully (the doctors and I) were able to catch it and treat it in a timely matter.
 There will be no permanent damage done so that is a blessing.

-My treatment for rhabdomyolysis was simply resting and being flushed with saline around the clock.
+My treatment for rhabdo was simply resting and being flushed with saline around the clock.
 This is to clean out my system as mentioned here.
 I will have to follow up with a kidney doctor next week to ensure my CK levels and body overall is still improving.

 I can’t workout for at least 15–30 days per my doctors.
 After returning to working out I have to start extremely light.
 I’ve been lifting 20 lbs dumbbells and the doctor suggested I start with 5 lbs and slowly build it back up.

 I will have to take a week off from life basically just to catch up on all my rest and keeping myself well hydrated.
 So if anyone has any shows you’d suggest I binge watch over the next week please comment them below.
+Let me know if you still have questions below as well.

-I won’t name the specific hospital I went to because I don’t believe in messing with anyone’s livelihoods but I do want to mention a few takeaways from this experience.
+I won’t name the specific hospital I went to because I don’t believe in messing with people’s livelihoods but I do want to mention a few takeaways from this experience.
 I’m thankful for the care I received and to be better now than when I arrived.

 However the overall experience at the hospital I received was subpar to say the least.
-I don’t know if my treatment had anything to do with the fact that I’m young and not being taken seriously or because I’m a Black woman.
+I don’t know if my treat had anything to do with the fact that I’m young and not being taken seriously or because I’m a Black woman.

 • It took me an entire day to receive my daily medication and I had to request it from every nurse despite the doctor already approving it for me.